Floccinaucinihilipilification: Semisimple extensions of the Standard Model gauge algebra: Introduction

-Since this last construction relies on `accidental' isomorphisms of low-dimensional Lie algebras, we do not expect it to generalize to $N>2$ generations.
-The upshot is that with 3 generations we get many more algebras (352, up to equivalence) but all of them can be regarded as variations on the themes already described.
+The upshot is that with 3 generations we get many more algebras (340, up to equivalence) but all of them can be regarded as variations on the themes already described.
 This shows that the model building possibilities are in fact extremely limited, unless we include additional fermion fields.
-Nevertheless, we find a small number of interesting possibilities which mix gauge and flavor symmetries in an essential way.
-In particular, if such symmetries are gauged, the corresponding gauge bosons can change both flavor and colour/electroweak charges of matter fields.
+Nevertheless, we find a small number of interesting possibilities which mix gauge and flavour symmetries in an essential way.
+In particular, if such symmetries are {gauged}, the corresponding gauge bosons can change both flavour and colour/electroweak charges of matter fields.

-The algebras organize themselves into 30 (respectively 8) equivalence classes of semisimple anomaly free algebras that are maximal (respectively minimal) with respect to inclusion (note that $\mathfrak{su}(48)$ is not anomaly free, and $\mathfrak{su}(3)\oplus \mathfrak{su}(2) \oplus \mathfrak{u}(1)$ is not semisimple, so these definitions are cromulent).
+The algebras organize themselves into {24} (respectively {5}) equivalence classes of semisimple anomaly free algebras that are maximal (respectively minimal) with respect to inclusion (note that $\mathfrak{su}(48)$ is not anomaly free, and $\mathfrak{su}(3)\oplus \mathfrak{su}(2) \oplus \mathfrak{u}(1)$ is not semisimple, so these definitions are cromulent).
 We list these in Table~\ref{tab:list_of_puts}.
-The full list of 352 algebras can be found in a supplementary file.
+The remaining algebras can be found in Table~\ref{tab:list_of_puts_non_max_}.
+Additional information about the embeddings can be founds in a supplementary file.